davidstevenrose/Find-A-Group/README.md

 David Rose, et.al.

 # Requirements
 * Java SE 8 needs to be installed on your computer.
+* Product works best with a keyboard and mouse.